 Water spray technique

 The soapy water technique is always a good method to identify leaks quickly.
-Problem is you are working inside the vehicle while stationary, when the problem is caused from outside while in motion.
+The problem is you are working inside the vehicle while stationary when the problem is caused from outside while in motion.

 |Step 1||Start by ensuring all doors and windows are properly shut|